 Career Curriculum Resources

-The staff in the Center for Academic & Professional Performance (CAPP) is pleased to work with faculty members to enhance career-related information into the classroom.
-View our collection of classroom presentations for available presentations.
-Additionally, we offer resources to assist you in integrating service learning into the curriculum.
+The staff in the Student Success Center is pleased to work with faculty members to enhance career-related information into the classroom.

 Self-discovery and career exploration

 Values Sort - Personal values can make a big impact on when in comes to making decisions of both a personal and professional nature.
 This values sort activity provides the opportunity for students to consider and rank what values are most important to them.

 Lifeline Assessment - This activity allows students to explore and reflect on significant events in their lives and make connections to their impacts of these events on their personal and professional development.

 LinkedIn Resources for Students - This link connects you to a variety of resources you can share with your students including information on how to build a great profile to using more advanced searching techniques.

 A career development plan can help students in career exploration and developing career goals.